tensorchiefs/dl_course_2018/docs/prerequistites.md

 * Calculus

-You should know the chain rules, since it is the core of the back propagation algorithm.For a refresher check out e.g. [Wikipedia](https://en.wikipedia.org/wiki/Chain_rule) or for an alternative approach the following [link](https://betterexplained.com/articles/derivatives-product-power-chain/)
+You should know the chain rules, since it is the core of the back propagation algorithm.
+For a refresher check out e.g. [Wikipedia](https://en.wikipedia.org/wiki/Chain_rule) or for an alternative approach the following [link](https://betterexplained.com/articles/derivatives-product-power-chain/)

 * Statistics